renpy/renpy/sphinx/source/style_properties.rst

 These are used with the fixed layout.

-.. style-property:: fit_first bool
+.. style-property:: fit_first bool or "width" or "height"

    If true, then the size of the fixed layout is shrunk to be equal with the size of the first item in the layout.
+If "width", only the width is changed (the fixed will fill the screen vertically).
+Similarly, "height" only changes the height.